open-ani/mediamp/README.md

 # MediaMP

-MediaMP is a Kotlin-first media player for Jetpack Compose and Compose Multiplatform.
+MediaMP is a Kotlin-first media player for Compose Multiplatform.
 It is an wrapper over popular media player libraries like ExoPlayer on each platform.

 Supported targets and backends: